-There are plenty of guides out there that claim to offer sound advice on the best bottles for breastfed babies, but the fact is the only person who can tell you the best bottle for your baby, and that person is your baby.
-I have four children, two of which were given a bottle while breastfeeding just for the occasional sitter and two who required supplementation at a younger age due to growth issues.
-All four have preferred a different bottle.
+There are plenty of guides out there that claim to offer sound advice on the best bottles for breastfed babies, but the fact is there is only one person who can tell you the best bottle for your baby, and that person is your baby.
+I have four children, two of which were given a bottle while breastfeeding just for the occasional sitter, and two who required supplementation at a younger age due to growth issues.
+Each child preferred a different bottle.
 Generally, your best bet is to just try one that looks good, and if your baby rejects it, do some trouble shooting.
-For example, I found the first bottle I gave baby four (new this March) had a flow that was too fast for her, so I went on Amazon and bought one of each of the bottles designed for breastfeed babies available.
+For example, I found the first bottle I gave baby four (new this March) had a flow that was too fast for her.
+So, I went on Amazon and bought one of each of the available bottles designed for breastfeed babies.
 Then I checked the flow rate on each using their slowest flow nipple, found the slowest one, and tried that bottle for her.
 It worked like a charm, and I am now successfully breastfeeding and bottle feeding together.
 However, I might not have had to buy so many bottles if I’d known a bit more about what was on the market, so while I may not be able to tell you which is “best,” I can offer a short review of each.

 What makes a bottle best for breastfed babies?

 Bottles for breastfed babies are usually designed with a wider top and nipple that more closely mimics the breast.
-They also often attempt to create a more natural flow where the baby needs to nurse to get milk rather than it just dripping out due to gravity.
+They often attempt to create a more natural flow where the baby needs to nurse to get milk rather than it just dripping out due to gravity as well.
 Many also have unique orthodontic nipples.
 You can read a bit more about bottle differences here.

 In my sampling of the best bottles for breastfed babies, I had some perquisites.
 All of the bottles in this review are: